Inverso Air

 Test Fabrication

 The design was printed using a 3d printer and then tested for ergonomics.
-The model on the right needed to be scaled up by 25%.

 Digital